killerducky/killerducky_site/go/rules.md

 </div>
 </div>

+## Capturing

--   If all the liberties are taken by the stones of opposing color, that stone is **captured** and is removed from the board.
+If all the liberties are taken by the stones of opposing color, that stone is **captured** and is removed from the board.

 <div class="two-col-container">
 <div class="wgo-large" id="tsumego_wrapper">
 Your browser doesn't support WGo Player.
 Use some modern browser.